Punt Road Oval: Current use

-has received approximately half the necessary funding from the Victorian and Federal Government, with the remaining amount to be raised by the club and the AFL.
-One year later the club unveiled the designs and schematics for the proposal, featuring the new stand built on the club’s current carpark and feature two levels of seating, including some undercover, boosting the ground’s capacity to 8,000.
-There are also enhanced facilities for players, function and community spaces and underground carparking for 280 vehicles.
-The club has stated it hopes for the facility to be completed before the 2024 season.
+received approximately half the necessary funding from the Victorian and Australian governments, with the remaining amount needing to be raised the AFL, club members and benefactors.
+One year later the club unveiled the designs and schematics for the proposal, with the new stand situated on the carpark and featuring two levels of seating, including some undercover, boosting the ground's capacity to 8,000.
+In addition the designs included enhanced facilities for players, function and community spaces and underground carparking for 280 vehicles.
+Demolition of the grandstand and subsequent construction of the new facility commenced in mid-2025, and is expected to conclude by late 2027.
+At this point the cost of the upgrade increased to $85 million, as the club explored options to raise an additional $25 million to fund a second facility located adjacent to the grandstand, which would house a new space for community programs and administrative offices.